 Not only did I take them to historical sites and museums but to offices, libraries, courts and even the theatre as well as work sites.
 Have your students help plan the trip.
 My students used street & subway maps to plan the routes for our field trips.
 I also prepared a Scavenger Hunt sheet for the trips.
 Some useful places to get information to plan field trips: 100 Incredible & Educational Virtual Tours You Don't Want to Miss.
 By Katheryn Rivas One of the wonders of the Internet is that it can bring the world to you instead of your needing to find the time and money to explore the traditional way.

 The following virtual tours bring opportunities to explore cities, famous landmarks and buildings, museums, college campuses, and even outer space.
 You can learn how things are made, explore the human body or that of a life-sized whale, and visit ball parks and theme parks.
-There is even a section of incredible virtual tours that Google Earth has compiled that shares the world in a whole new way.
-Cities From historic cities hundreds of years old to newer cities, these tours take you all around the world.
-Pompeii, Italy.
 25 Awesome Virtual Learning Experiences Online - Virtual Education Websites.
 Just because you’re online doesn’t mean that you can’t experience the world first-hand — or as close to first-hand as possible.

 10 Websites For Virtual Sightseeing With Travel Videos.
 Advertisement Whether it is the backpacking thrill seeker or the armchair traveler, the internet is definitely the first place on the itinerary for most.